 While it is true that a bankruptcy can remain on your credit report for up to 10 years, rebuilding credit after bankruptcy is not impossible.
 Once the bankruptcy process is over, you can slowly start improving your credit score by taking on credit in small amounts and paying them on time.
 That way, your credit will start to improve, and creditors will open their doors to you once again.

 Consult with a Portland Bankruptcy Attorney Today!

 Bankruptcy may seem intimidating at first, but our Portland bankruptcy law firm is here to help.
 We will help you deal with your financial problems and give you the best bankruptcy solution or debt alternative for your situation.
-Call us today for a free consultation.
+Call us today for a free case evaluation.